free qr generator

 Lighting and distance

 QR codes need decent lighting and the right distance.
 If the code is too close or too far, the camera can't focus.
 Try holding your phone about 6-12 inches (15-30 cm) from the code.
 In dim environments, the flashlight can help — tap the lightning bolt icon in the Camera app.
+A 2023 MobileIron survey found 86% of smartphone users had scanned a QR code in the past year, so QR scanning on iPhones is well-tested and reliable under normal conditions.

 Damaged or low-contrast codes